mustardamus/akrasia-jekyll/_posts/2014-07-05-back-in-sofia.md

 She is a photographer for movies and had a gig in Budapest.

-What followed was a nice five hours conversation about everything, from travelling, over friendships, passions, hobbys, languages, to life and and finding your own.
+What followed was a nice five hours conversation about everything, from traveling, over friendships, passions, hobbies, languages, to life and and finding your own.

 Thanks Kameliya for making the bus ride effectively just seven hours!